isomerpages/cpib-corp/press-room/press-releases/_posts/2025-12-18-post-Three Individuals Charged For Various Alleged Offences In Relation to IT Business Contracts.md

 <p>16.
 Organisations are strongly advised to put in place robust procedures,
 in areas such as procurement and internal audit, to prevent falling victim to corrupt acts by their employees.
-Guidance for organisations on measures to prevent corruption can be found in PACT: A Practical Anti-Corruption Guide for Businesses in Singapore, which is available on CPIB’s website.
-Organisations are also strongly encouraged to obtain certification under the Singapore Standard (SS) ISO 37001 – Anti-Bribery Management Systems, which is designed to help organisations implement or enhance an anti-bribery management system to reduce corporate risk and costs related to bribery.</p>
+Guidance for organisations on measures to prevent corruption can be found in <a href="https://www.cpib.gov.sg/research-room/publications/anti-corruption-guide-for-businesses/" rel="noopener nofollow" target="_blank">PACT: A Practical Anti-Corruption Guide for Businesses in Singapore</a>, which is available on CPIB’s website.
+Organisations are also strongly encouraged to obtain certification under the <a href="https://www.cpib.gov.sg/research-room/publications/ss-iso-37001/" rel="noopener nofollow" target="_blank">Singapore Standard (SS) ISO 37001 – Anti-Bribery Management Systems</a>, which is designed to help organisations implement or enhance an anti-bribery management system to reduce corporate risk and costs related to bribery.</p>
 <p>Reference Links:</p>